brlin-tw/brlin-os-customizations/README.md

   Explains the effect of the `$e` configuration entry marking of a KDE KConfig configuration file.
 * [apply - Parameters - ansible.builtin.include_role module – Load and execute a role — Ansible Community Documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_role_module.html#parameter-apply)
   Explains how to apply task keywords to the included role.
+* The inotifywait(1) manual page
+  Explains how to use the `inotifywait` command to determine which configuration file to modify to change the desired settings.

 ## Licensing